aslupin/poc-kafka-connect-cdc-mongodb-to-elasticsearch/README.md

   ' \
   http://connect:8083/connectors -w "\n"

-# add new elasticsearch-sink connector as a sink connector
+# add new elasticsearch-sink connector as a sink connector by using JsonSchemaConverter
 curl -X POST \
   -H "Content-Type: application/json" \
   --data '